 diamonds-all-you-need-to-know-(part 1)-colour

 I’ve been handling and dealing with diamonds for coming up 40 years.
-My experience and knowledge has taught me that the best thing is to actually look at diamonds.
-I am yet to meet someone who says a lower quality diamond looks the same or as beautiful as a fine one, but at what point is the increase in cost worthwhile. diamonds-all-you-need-to-know-(part 1)-colour
+My experience and knowledge have taught me that the best thing is to look at diamonds.
+I have yet to meet someone who says a lower quality diamond looks the same or as beautiful as a fine one, but at what point is the increase in cost worthwhile. diamonds-all-you-need-to-know-(part 1)-colour

 The obvious way to break this vast subject down is to the four C’s.
 This blog will deal with colour, and the next clarity then carat and cut, the way we quantify the quality and therefore the value of a diamond. diamonds-all-you-need-to-know-(part 1)-colour